Bijesse/curriculum2016/year2/units/7-openWeatherAPI/README.md

 ##Scope
 In this session, students will create a webapp using the Open Weather API.
-The webapp will consist of an input field and button that will be used to display weatehr dependant on the area the user queries.
+The webapp will consist of an input field and a button that will be used to display weather dependant on the area the user queries.

 ##Estimated Completion Time
 This unit should take 2 sessions to complete.
 Project may take less or more time depending on students' needs but should not exceed 3 sessions.